-II.B.2.h) The program must maintain documentation of faculty member participation in these activities, and provide it on request.
-(Core)

 II.B.3.
-Faculty Qualifications

-II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

-II.B.3.b) Physician faculty members must:

-II.B.3.b).(1)

-have current certification in the specialty by the

-American Board of Orthopaedic Surgery or the

-American Osteopathic Board of Orthopaedic Surgery, or

-possess qualifications judged acceptable to the

-Review Committee.
-(Core)

-II.B.3.c) Any non-physician faculty members who participate in residency program education must be approved by the program director.
-(Core)
+Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+II.B.3.b) Physician faculty members must: II.B.3.b).(1) 3.3.b).(1) have current certification in the specialty by the American Board of Preventive Medicine or the Americ Osteopathic Board of Preventive Medicine, or posses qualifications judged acceptable to the Review Committee.
+(Core) II.B.3.c) Any non-physician faculty members who participate in residency program education must be approved by the program director.

-II.B.3.c).(1)

-The primary provider of orthopaedic surgery education in any subspecialty area must have ABOS/AOBOS certification.
-Other qualified and properly credentialed non-physician practitioners may participate in the education of residents as determined by the program director.
 (Core)